jacobvarner/100-days-of-code/r1-log.md

 ### R1D79

 Today I set up another MongoDB for my Advanced Node.js and Express lessons.
 The first lessons dealt with installing and setting up Pug, Passport, and the database connection.
 I learned how to serialize and deserialize when information is sent back and forth from the database.

+### R1D80

+I managed to get through a few of the user authentication challenges on freeCodeCamp before having to spend a bunch of time figuring out how to pass one of the obscure test cases.
+I eventually found the work around that was posted in the Github issues for freeCodeCamp, but the tests were not passing for a very obscure reason not even related to the challenge.